TheFrug/Seekers-of-New-Tiena/DM/Session Prep/Session 12 Prep.md

 ![[The Eight Steps of Lazy RPG Prep#Define Secrets and Clues]]
 %%
 - The true [[Earthmother's Scythe]] is not in Zod's possession or stolen by the Talona Cultists, it is in the possession of Baron Clungunford Rose
-- [[Baron Clungunford Rose]] has been selectively using the Earthmother's Scythe to use as a political tool, purposefully skipping [[Bevin Gladstar]]'s herb garden
+- [[Clungunford Rose]] has been selectively using the Earthmother's Scythe to use as a political tool, purposefully skipping [[Bevin Gladstar]]'s herb garden
 -

 # Select Magic Item Rewards